NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 + make_inventory_totals_bis.py : generates the inventory excel files
 + excel2image.py : makes heatmap images of the individual path files (?)

-Inventory Excel Files: these files are created with the make_inventory_totals_bis.py script.
+Inventory Excel Files : these files are created with the make_inventory_totals_bis.py script.
 See script header for more